 Two double-hung, slide-up windows with standard screens come with your purchase, for ventilation and to add plenty of light!
 The windows are 18” wide and 23” high.
 For extra predator protection, we have added heavy-duty, half-inch vinyl coated black hardware cloth wire over the screened windows.

 You will receive white window frames and muntins if you select the painted Duratemp siding; if you choose the Stained Pine Tongue & Groove or Board & Batten style siding, you will receive dark brown window frames and muntins.
 If you would prefer something different, please indicate this in the "Order Notes" section of the online checkout process.

-One prop-open ventilation slot comes standard with your purchase.
+One prop-open ventilation slot and two gable vents come standard with your purchase.
 The ventilation slot is covered on the inside with sturdy half-inch vinyl coated black hardware cloth wire, to keep out predators, rodents and wild birds.
 The ventilation slot is located on the back of the coop, and runs nearly the whole length of it.
-This long vent, in combination with the windows and gable vents, provides plenty of ventilation, which is essential to avian health.
+All these vents, in combination with the windows, provide plenty of ventilation, which is essential to avian health.

 Chicken door options

 Your chicken coop comes standard with a small, 9-¼” wide x 12” high, latched wooden door for you to open and close to let your chickens in and out of their coop.
 If you prefer, you can upgrade to the automatic door.
 (We feel it’s one of the best investments you can make!)
 Learn about the various automatic door choices, here.

 Asphalt shingles come standard with your purchase, and you can choose from five shingle colors.
 The shingle roof has an aluminum drip edge to keep water from rotting the roof sheathing.
 If you don't like asphalt shingles or you want to match your house, you may choose "custom" asphalt shingles or you may upgrade to either a metal or a cedar shake roof.